olulesi/project-2/README.md

 For the styling of the website, we decided to go with Bulma CSS Framework for the grid layout and the card layout on the meal show page.
 Using Bulma was very beneficial in making the website responsive as the Bulma class names handle the responsiveness itself.

-In addition we decided to go onto google fonts finding Raleway to use the font of our app.
+In addition, we decided to go onto google fonts finding Raleway to use the font of our app.

-Regarding the animations, we simply used keyframes to handle all our animations
+Regarding the animations, we simply used keyframes to handle all our animations.

 ```
 @keyframes slide-in {